epfl-lara/stainless/core/src/sphinx/installation.rst

   $ sbt clean compile
   // takes about 1 minute

-Compilation will automatically generate the following two bash scripts:
+The compilation will automatically generate the following two bash scripts:
 1. ``bin/stainless-scalac`` that will use the ``scalac`` compiler as frontend,
 2. ``bin/stainless-dotty`` that uses the ``dotc`` compiler as frontend (experimental).